synaptics-astra/doc/linux/index.rst

 =========== ===========================================================
 image type  image usage
 =========== ===========================================================
-SPI SU-Boot burn eMMC image via TFTP server or USB drive SU-Boot     burn eMMC image via TFTP server or USB drive, Booting Linux
+SPI SU-Boot burn eMMC image via USB drive
+SU-Boot     burn eMMC image via USB drive, Booting Linux
 =========== ===========================================================

 USB SU-Boot and SPI SU-Boot are used to boot a device which does not have